manadart/Enflow/README.md

 Enflow is a simple library for workflows and business rules.
 It is an ideal replacement for the _Unit of Work_ pattern popular in MVC applications, particularly where model state validation must accompany units of work.

+Usage is not limited to MVC.
+Enflow is a [Portable Class Library](http://msdn.microsoft.com/en-us/library/gg597391.aspx) (PCL) and works across multiple platforms.

 ### Models

 Just mark your DTO/POCO models with the Enflow model interface.